christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **5.2 Cleopatra VII aka Dynamis Ourania aka Pythodorida Philometor**

 Cleopatra VII was the archtype, not the avatar, for the "Jesus" figure.
 She was the living Soteira (feminine Soter), Thea (Goddess), and "Queen of Kings".
+She was the descendant of the Scythian Dracaena, or the snake-legged goddess who was the mother of the Scythians in mythology.

 ![Fig.1.17](/images/Cleopatra%20VIIDynamis.png){:width="400px"}